 - Antagonists who are genuinely menacing yet at the same time amusing and/or devilishly charming.

 - A plot that doesn’t either overshadow the fun or shade into ridiculousness.

 - An intriguing plot with mystery and suspense that’s not peripheral to the comedy.

 - Genuine, and escalating, sense of threat, but not too much violence and no brutality.

 Critics often describe Charade as “the best Hitchcock film Hitchcock never made.” because it borrows a lot of its style from Hitchcock’s comedy-romance-thrillers like North by Northwest and The Thirty-Nine Steps

-Alfred Hitchcock was a master of the comedy-thriller and he said: “For me, suspense doesn’t have any value if it’s not balanced by humour.” which is really interesting because in so many comedy-thrillers the humour seems to detract from the suspense.
-In contrast, Hitchcock felt that comedy could be used to heighten tension, and that sympathetic, witty characters, and ironic and whimsical situations, can make a story suspenseful and funny at the same time.
+Alfred Hitchcock was a master of the comedy-thriller and he said: “For me, suspense doesn’t have any value if it’s not balanced by humour.”
+This is really interesting, because in so many comedy-thrillers the humour seems to detract from the suspense.
+In contrast, Hitchcock felt that comedy could heighten tension, and that sympathetic, witty characters and ironic and whimsical situations can make a story suspenseful and funny at the same time.

 ‘Hitchcockian’ movies feature a protagonist: